mirfan899/sppas/README.txt

         - Tutorials are available on the web site;
         - Explore the "documentation" folder;
-        - Suscribe to the user's group.
+        - Subscribe to the user's group.

     -------------------------------------------------------------------------